RobotnikIstobalAI2/fleet-adapter/README.md

-# fleet-adapter
+# robotnik_rmf_fleet_adapter

-The Fleet Adapter serves to connect the specific API of the Robotnik robotic fleet with the interfaces of the central RMF system, enabling the traffic negotiation.
+The Robotnik Fleet Adapter for the Open RMF serves to connect the specific API of the Robotnik robotic fleet with the interfaces of the central RMF system, enabling the traffic negotiation.
 Consequently, it is responsible for managing communication between the fleet and the several interfaces of the OpenRMF infrastructure.

-Launch the `fleet-adapter` adds new elements at the visualization which is started with the `rmf-core`.
+Launch the `robotnik_rmf_fleet_adapter` adds new elements at the visualization which is started with the `rmf-core`.

 ## Configuration